PratheepaGanesan/mini-project1/README.md

 The player has 5 attempts to guess the number.

 Provides feedback on whether the guess is too high or too low.

+you can find the full code in the game.java file.